AlibabaCloudDocs/sls/intl.en-US/Log consumption and shipping/Real-time subscription and consumption/Best practices/Use a consumer library to consume logs in high reliability mode.md

 ## LogHub data model

 This section uses the LogHub data model of Alibaba Cloud Log Service for demonstration.
-For more information, see [Overview](/intl.en-US/Product Introduction/Basic concepts/Overview.md).

 -   A log consists of a time and a group of key-value pairs.
 -   A log group is a collection of logs that have the same metadata such as the IP address and source.